zokahn/rh-osp-testlab/docs/README.md

 The virt-host does not need to be RHEL.
 With Hetzner it makes sense to run the robot driven installation of CentOS.

-###Gitlab origin project, synced to github
+### Gitlab origin project, synced to github

-Please mind the following additional chapters to this Readme
+Create a branche to help with this project.
+Name it with something sensible.
+This project is being worked on, via Red Hat consulting gitlab, then pushed to Github to have more people access it.
+So Red Hatters, find it on my account on https://gitlab.consulting.redhat.com/

 # Table of Contents
 1. [Prerequisites](#prereq)